uwplse/pumpkin-pi/README.md

 Each of these scripts takes a while, as it runs each function ten times each on large data both for DEVOID and for EFF.

-### Known Issues

-Please see our GitHub [issues](https://github.com/uwplse/ornamental-search/issues) before reporting a bug (though please do report any bugs not listed there).

 #### Reproducing the Paper Case Study

 The particular commit for EFF used for the results in the paper is [this commit](https://github.com/CoqHott/univalent_parametricity/tree/02383400c2711a1de1581e62e0a463759211d4df).
 We have rerun the experiments using